murny/squad-maker/README.md

 The API returns the following player data, which is then displayed on the home page.

+_This is example output to help you understand the problem only.
+Make yours look pretty!_

 **Waiting List**

 | Player      | Skating | Shooting | Checking |